 *Please note access to this group is by invitation only.

 Award offers for the 11 Innovation Awards under the Transnational Organised Crime Theme have now been announced.

-Earlier this year, the Partnership issued a funding call for cross-disciplinary and innovative research projects that will extend our understanding of how transnational organised crime has evolved through time and in different cultural contexts, why and how it extends across borders, what impact it has on populations and sustainable international development, and effective ways of preventing and mitigating its impact.
+In early 2016, the Partnership issued a funding call for cross-disciplinary and innovative research projects that would extend our understanding of how transnational organised crime had evolved through time and in different cultural contexts, why and how it extends across borders, what impact it has on populations and sustainable international development, and effective ways of preventing and mitigating its impact.

 To support the funding call, the Partnership established a database to facilitate networking opportunities between academic researchers across disciplines, and between academic researchers and practitioners.

 Transnational organised crime presents a significant and ongoing threat to populations and economies.
 Organised crime groups are responsible for the illegal movement of people, goods and money across international borders, including people, arms and drugs trafficking, money laundering and counterfeit identities and goods.

 Criminal groups are now extending into new areas of activity, including cyber crime, environmental crime and involvement with terrorist networks.